exploring self-realization, sacred personhood, and full humanity

 There is a time to make one’s plain and clear profession of interest toward a potential mate.
 But to become defensive and territorial, to “attack the tuft of feathers with a red stripe,” is to demean the sacred process of authentic romance.

 Here’s the deal.
 Let’s say she is your destined mate, but if she’s not ready to be with you, if her state of mind is presently clouded and befuddled with all manner of egoic concern, then you'll have to wait for her day of enlightenment.
-Spirit Guides on the other side work with darkened minds “for a living” and they absolutely do no pleading and arguing.
+Spirit Guides on the other side work with darkened minds “for a living,” so they know all about this, and they absolutely do no pleading and arguing.
 Instead, they allow the hapless of the Dark Realms to stew in their juices, to experience the full force of what they’ve errantly chosen, until they've had a belly full, until suffering grows to such an intolerable peak as to prompt a change of heart.

 Every true mate, with “eyes in his head,” must apply these principles as he waits for his only one to acquire a better point of view.